tcgoetz/utilities/README.md

 # utilities
-A library of Python utilities useful for database and internal apps.
+A library of Python utilities useful for database and internet apps.